XqFeng-Josie/XqFeng-Josie.github.io/index.md

 ## About Me

 I am a Senior Speech Algorithm Engineer at [Mobvoi AI Lab](https://www.mobvoi.com/hk).
-My working area is text-to-speech(TTS), in which I primarily focus on NLP(TN/G2P/Prosody/Stress/Style/Emotion), model optimization(NLP/TTS), Emotional TTS, and online server application, all of this based on cross-lingual(English, Mandarin, etc.).
+My working area is text-to-speech(TTS), in which I primarily focus on NLP(TN/G2P/Prosody/Stress/Style/Emotion), model optimization(NLP/TTS), Emotional TTS, and online server application, all of this based on multi-language(English, Mandarin, etc.).
 Personally, my biggest motivation is using the world’s multi-modal information to improve our lives.

 ## Research Interests
 - **Natural Language Processing:** semantic analysis, knowledge acquisition, knowledge extraction, knowledge representation